tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

     torch.Size([1, 3, 10]) torch.Size([4, 1, 5]) torch.Size([4, 1, 5])

 `encoder_hidden` is a tuple for h and c components of LSTM hidden state.
-In PyTorch, tensors of LSTM hidden components have a following meaning of dimensions:
+In PyTorch, tensors of LSTM hidden components have the following meaning of **dimensions**:
-* First dimension is n_layers*directions, meaning that if we have a bidirectional network, then each layer will store two items in this direction;
+* First dimension is n_layers*directions, meaning that if we have a bidirectional network, then each layer will store two items in this direction.
-* Second dimension is a batch dimension
+* Second dimension is a batch dimension.
-* Third dimension is a hidden vector itself
+* Third dimension is a hidden vector itself.

-The decoder uses single directional LSTM, therefore we need to reshape encoders h and c before sending them into decoder: concatenate all bi-directional vectors into single-direction vectors.
-This means, that every two vectors along `n_layers*directions` I combine into a single vector, increasing size of hidden vector dimension in two times and decreasing size of the first dimension to `n_layers`, which is two.
+The decoder uses **a single directional LSTM**, therefore we need to reshape encoders h and c before sending them into decoder: concatenate all bi-directional vectors into single-direction vectors.
+This means, that every two vectors along `n_layers*directions` I combined into a single vector, increasing the size of hidden vector dimension in two times and decreasing size of the first dimension to `n_layers`, which is two.

 ```python